This policy is made for the benefit of my psychotherapy clients.

 Please be aware that while I make every effort to maintain confidentiality, applications like Skype are not confidential channels of communication, and though it is highly unlikely, they can be compromised.
 For this reason I may request we use a different application like VSee or Facetime.

 When communicating in any of these ways, we both agree not to use any recording devices for remote sessions.
-It is also crucial that you’re sure your environment from which you are conferencing with me is safe and secure.
-We will discuss these details should we decide to work in this manner.
+It is also crucial that you’re sure your environment from which you are conferencing with me is safe, secure and private.

 I maintain a public Twitter profile as a way of promoting psychological ideas through the media, and to make people aware of workshops, conferences, or other events that might be of interest to followers.
 I occasionally send across relevant links and sometimes engage in public conversations on these topics.